SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 `tf.variable_scope` is more comprehensive since it can access all variables in the graph.
 `tf.name_scope` can only access variables created by `tf.Variable`.

-## Fetches
-returns the output of operations by executing the graph with a sess.run() call.

-## Feeds
-this mechanism patches tensors directly into any operation in the graph.
-It temporarily replaces the output of an operation with a tensor value.
-When the run() function is called, the feed supplies input data as an argument.
-Common feeds are the tf.placeholder() function

 ## Session
 Run a session (using build model)
 ```